 May I deviate from the recommended study pathway?

-Normally you should follow the "recommended" study pathway for required courses.
+Normally you should follow the recommended study pathway for required courses.
 Deviations may delay your graduation due to prerequisite and course offering constraints.
-However, you may deviate from the elective recommendations by seeking an advice from your COMP 4900 academic adviser and/or the UG Advising Team.
+However, you may deviate from the elective recommendations by seeking an advice from your COMP 4900 academic advisor and/or the UG advising team.

 The recommended email request format is as follows: